Abhinavkrs/Warehouse-Monitoring-System/README.md

 accordingly.
 Threshold values for all the sensors will be fixed from the test case analysis.
 This will play a very important in creating of emergency system for the monitoring.

-All the sensors will be interfaced on microcontroller.
+All the sensors will be interfaced to microcontroller.
 At the entry of the warehouse, EM18 will be fitted which will act as security system at the entrance.
 For a person to enter the warehouse, needs an identity card which if matches with a permitted individual database, allows that person in warehouse.
 Inside the warehouse, all the fruits and vegetable are arranged according to certain criteria.
 The person can